|1 Year Full-time; 2 Years Part-time

 - Teaching and universities (Ireland and the world)

-However, many of the School’s graduates succeed in other fields too:
+Many of our graduates succeed in other fields too including:

 - Conference and exhibition managers and organisers